 You might not be able to keep them entertained with your usual walk, but that doesn’t mean you can’t still have fun!
-We wanted to kick off this winter season by helping with some enrichment suggestions:
+We wanted to kick off this season by helping with some enrichment suggestions:

 Transform your game of fetch into an indoor version for a nontraditional game of toss and return.
 If you have a room that doesn’t have too many pieces of furniture, or with a little extra space like a family room, transform this into a place of play!
 Soft tosses (preferably with soft toys) in a roomy, indoor space are a great way to get your pup some exercise while perfecting their fetch skills!
 Just make sure you choose toys that won’t damage your living space in the process.

 Plan an indoor playdate.
 You can get your pup together with some of their pals, (or your pals that might have pups) for play time!
 This is beneficial for them to get socialization if they are able to be around other dogs, and it will allow them to expend some of their energy.

 Puzzle toys are wonderful to keep the mind active.
 These include a range of different toys that you can purchase for your dog, that give them fun ways to eat their food or treats.
 Puzzle toys can be a treat dispensing ball, a feeder with different slats or even a toy like a Kong that makes them work for what they get!
 By feeding them this way, this makes them work to get to their snacks, therefore keeping them entertained for extended periods of time.